convox/docs/docs/application/services.md

 ### singleton

 Controls deployment behavior.
-When set to true existing containers for this service will be stopped before new containers are deployed.
+When set to true existing containers for this Service will be stopped before new containers are deployed.

 ## Environment and Links

 ### environment

-A list of strings that define the service's environment variables.
+A list of strings that define the Service's environment variables.

 A pair like `FOO=bar` creates an environment variable named `FOO` with a default value of `bar`.